 - In Real estate business or the construction of farmhouse (except development of roads or bridges, city, and regional infrastructure, townships, etc.)

-- In Manufacturing of cigars, cheroots, cigarillos, and cigarettes of tobacco or of tobacco substitutes
+- In the manufacturing of cigars, cheroots, cigarillos, and cigarettes of tobacco or tobacco substitutes

 - In Activity/sector which is not opened to private sector investment [e.g. Atomic energy and Railway Transport (other than Mass Rapid Transport Systems)].